XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 8. The vulnerable system takes action assuming that the transaction has failed.

-    For example, it may refund (or simply not debit) a customer's balance in its own system, to account for the funds that it thinks have not been sent in the XRP Ledger.
+    For example, it may refund (or not debit) a customer's balance in its own system, to account for the funds that it thinks have not been sent in the XRP Ledger.

     Worse, the vulnerable system might construct a new transaction to replace the transaction, picking new `Sequence`, `LastLedgerSequence`, and `Fee` parameters based on the current state of the network, but keeping the rest of the transaction the same as the original.
 If this new transaction is also malleable, the system could be exploited in the same way an indefinite number of times.